When you first arrive you are also likely to have some one-off costs. Here are some examples:

 As a rough guide, expect to pay £30-£40 per week for food.

 Apart from Wolfson Hall, student residences are all within walking distance.
-The SRC run a free Campus to Halls minibus service, Monday to Friday evenings during term-time.
+The SRC run a free Campus to Halls minibus service, Monday-Friday mornings and evenings during term-time.

 If you need to take public transport in Glasgow, a single journey on the underground costs £1.40.
 A bus journey from campus to the city centre costs about £1.40.

 If you live a distance away from the university, the cost of a Zone Card for use on all forms of public transport starts from £696 per year.
-You can also buy a Zonecard for one week, four weeks or ten weeks.
+You can also buy a Zonecard for 1 week, 4 weeks or 10 weeks.

-For travelling outside Glasgow, you could buy a 16-25 Railcard for £28 per year or a Young Person’s Coach Card for £10 per year and reduce the cost of most UK travel by up to 1/3.
-Anyone between 16 and 25 (or mature students aged 26 or over and in full time education) can apply for these cards.
+For travelling outside Glasgow, you could buy a 16-25 Railcard for £30 per year or a Young Person’s Coach Card for £10 per year and reduce the cost of most UK travel by up to 1/3.
+Anyone between 16 and 25 (or students aged 26 or over and in full-time education) can apply for these cards.

 If you prefer to fly, check EasyJet and Ryanair for good deals, but remember Ryanair fly from Prestwick and not Glasgow International Airport.